KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 Validation provides the logic control of spent Antara-module value, and validation also provides the data added to the Smart Chain.

 Recall that validation code is invoked for a transaction at the time the CC-related value is spent (as opposed to only being invoked at the time the value is added).
-We trigger the invokation of this validation function when at least one transaction input is a CC input bearing this module's `EVAL` code.
+We trigger the invocation of this validation function when at least one transaction input is a CC input bearing this module's `EVAL` code.

 Validation code typically is not called for the CC module's initial transaction.
 Instead, we invoke validatation at the time the initial transaction is spent in a second transaction.